The University is accredited by the Higher Learning Commission.

 In addition to coursework, students complete an internship.
 The internship offers paid experiences at manufacturing, health care, power and energy, or refinery facilities, with insurance (loss control) companies, or with the government.
 Companies where students have interned include: Eli Lilly and Company; Pfizer, Inc.; Cargill; Alcoa; General Electric; Marathon Petroleum; and Toyota Motor Corporation, USA.

 Relatively small class sizes allow students to receive individualized attention.
-Students may join the national American Society of Safety Engineers and the local Aspiring Safety Engineers club.
+Students may join the American Society of Safety Engineers student chapter.
 This involvement enables students to qualify for scholarships worth thousands of dollars.
 ISU students receive the highest percentage of ASSE scholarships available to programs across the country.

 Changes in manufacturing technologies, behavioral approaches to safety, risk management, and new federal regulations make safety management an exciting career choice.